zooboole/myweb/readme.md

 <a href ="/about_us">about us</a>
 ```

+The above page does not exist & if you try it , system should pick up it does not exist

 So you could have hundreds of static pages & they will all be handled by page class.
 Which injects
 content into page.htm

 For the blog i had to alter page.htm & add a couple of other pages to make it work including
 blogTitles.htm,  blogArticle.htm & page2.htm.
-So you are going to have to edit footer in these to match page.htm
+So you are going to have to edit footer in thse to match page.htm

 3) Specific routes are listed in routes.ini